F Distribution: Ratios of two Independent Estimators

 • The range of F values is from 0 to infinity.

 • It is asymptotic.
-As X values increases, the F-curve approaches the X-axis but never cross it or touch it (a similar behavior to the normal probability distribution).
+As X values increase, the F-curve approaches the X-axis but never crosses it or touches it (similar behavior to the normal probability distribution).

 • F have a unique mode at the value \[\tilde{F}=\frac{v_2(v_2-2)}{v_1(v_2+2)},\quad (v_2>2)\] which is always less than unity.